 Any tattoo can be covered up providing you’re realistic about what can be achieved.
 Cover tattoos need to be larger in size than the original artwork, and they often require plenty of heavily pigmented ink to conceal the previous design.

-A number of factors will impact the process and outcome.
-Firstly, the colour of the original tattoo - darker, bolder tattoos with thicker ink are more challenging than lighter, softer tattoos with less ink.
+A number of factors will impact what tattoo idea works best, the process, and the final outcome.
+Firstly, the color of the unwanted tattoo - darker, bolder tattoos with thicker ink are more challenging than lighter, softer tattoos with less ink.
 Secondly, the age of your tattoo.
 Ink fades over time so the more faded the ink, the easier it is to cover up.
-The design of the original tattoo plays a part including the grading of the colour and whether it has outlines.
+The design of the original tattoo plays a part including the grading of the color and whether it has outlines.
 Finally, the design of the new tattoo is key.
-Be flexible about what can be achieved and trust your artist’s judgement.
+Be flexible about what can be achieved and trust your artist’s judgment.

 Are cover up tattoos more painful?